 What can be recycled?

 When it comes to document destruction, there are a variety of items that can be recycled.
-With paper materials, they can be shredded into a pulp that is then recycled back into paper-based product.
+With paper materials, they can be shredded into a pulp that is then recycled back into paper-based products.
 This includes recycling cardboard, palletised old papers, files and documents, magazines, school papers, as well as legal and medical files.

 Have a positive impact on the environment